 Multiple Teeth Implants

 Missing teeth, even just a couple, is a big deal.
 Simple tasks like eating and speaking become difficult.
 Your smile, and possibly your confidence, is impacted.
 Moreover, missing teeth lead to loss of bone mass in your jaw, which weakens your jaw and can cause issues for your healthy teeth.
-At Implant and Periodontal Wellness Center of Arizona, we want to provide you with the best options for replacing your missing teeth.
+At Implant and Periodontal Wellness Center of Arizona, we want to provide you with the best options and services for replacing your missing teeth.
 One way in which we do this is through the use of multiple teeth implants.

 Traditional Replacement Options

 Traditionally, when you were missing multiple teeth in the same area, you had two options for replacement, and these options are still available today.
 The first option is a bridge.
 This dental appliance anchors onto adjacent healthy teeth with crowns, while the false teeth sit in the gap left behind by your missing teeth.
 They are frequently made out of ceramic, which imitates the color and sheen of natural teeth and replaces anywhere from one to three missing teeth.

 The second option is a partial denture.
 A removable prosthetic device is affixed to a gum-colored base.
 Your gums support the prosthetic, with some help of metal clasps on adjacent healthy teeth.
 Partial dentures often replace larger numbers (more than three) missing teeth.